conda-forge/matplotlib-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `matplotlib` can be installed with:
+Once the `conda-forge` channel has been enabled, `matplotlib, matplotlib-base` can be installed with:

 ```
-conda install matplotlib
+conda install matplotlib matplotlib-base
 ```

 It is possible to list all of the versions of `matplotlib` available on your platform with: